 Students who graduate from this programme may pursue a career Script Editor or Script Reader across multiple visual platforms such as film, TV, games, online content and print.
 With the technical training available on the programme and through extra curricular opportunities, some graduates may choose to pursue a career in production while writing at the same time.
 Other graduates may choose to focus solely on their own work, submitting scripts to competitions, festivals and production companies in search of their first commission.

-The programme lasts for two years and is split into Level 4, Level 5 and Level 6.
-This specialist 2 years structure includes extra terms during the Summer period and ensures that students are able to enter the professional world as soon as possible.
+The duration of the programme is two years and is split and delivered into Level 4, Level 5 and Level 6.
+This specialist 2 year structure includes extra terms during the summer and ensures that students are able to enter the professional world as soon as possible.

 At Level 4, Screenwriting students work in joint modules alongside Practical Filmmaking students.
 Visual Storytelling teaches the language of film and the importance of mise-en-scene, and students visit the National Gallery and make a short film based on a painting.
 Introduction To Writing Drama introduces students to the key elements of drama such as conflict, character and theme.
 Screen Studies looks at the theories that underpin the history of cinema.
 This level introduces Screenwriters to the key technical and theoretical practices they need to understand as they progress through the course.